 I seek to nurture resilience and curiosity.
 These qualities help us overcome life's challenges and enable us to attain the connection and joy that come with a life lived fully.
 I treat a range of illnesses, from depression, anxiety, ADHD, insomnia, tics and trauma, to substance abuse and eating disorders.
 I am available to consult with parents of infants seeking guidance on attachment.
 I work with individuals, families and business partners, tailoring my approach to your specific needs.
 I have worked with patients and parents from all walks of life including executives, artists, athletes and other professionals.

-In addition to my private practice, I am an Assistant Clinical Professor at the University of California, Los Angeles (UCLA) Health System.
-I have given lectures to schools, parent groups and community mental health organizations and professional psychiatric meetings on a variety of topics, particularly attachment and mood regulation.
+Prior to entering private practice full-time, I served as an Assistant Clinical Professor at the University of California, Los Angeles (UCLA) Health System.
+I have given lectures internationally and across the US, to audiences including schools, parent groups, community mental health organizations and professional psychiatric meetings.
 As a firm believer in wellness, I make time for recreational activities including hiking and cooking.
-I am grateful for a loving family and great friends.
+I am grateful for a loving family and wonderful friends.